lyokha/vim-publish-helper/README.md

 Produces HTML code from the contents of the current buffer or a selected part of it.
 Uses plugin *TOhtml* internally with temporarily set variable *g:html\_use\_css = 0* thus embedding color tags inside the generated HTML code.
 Wraps the generated HTML code inside *&lt;pre&gt; ... &lt;/pre&gt;* tags.
-Copy it in a clipboard and then insert in any HTML document: an article in your blog, HTML book etc. The code highlights will look the same as in your vim session!
+You can copy it in a clipboard and then insert in any HTML document: an article in your blog, HTML book, etc. The code highlights will look the same as in your vim session!

 The command may accept an optional argument that defines if the generated code will be numbered in the resulting document and what number the first line will be.
 If this argument is missing then line numbers will not be generated.
-Otherwise if it is a positive integer then the number of the first line of the generated code will be equal to this value, if it is a negative integer then the number of the first line will be equal to the number of the first line in the original buffer.
+Otherwise, if it is a positive integer then the number of the first line of the generated code will be equal to this value, if it is a negative integer then the number of the first line will be equal to the number of the first line in the original buffer.

-Starting from **version 0.6** *MakeHtmlCodeHighlight* uses same highlighting engine as *MakeTexCodeHighlight* by default.
+Starting from **version 0.6**, *MakeHtmlCodeHighlight* uses the same highlighting engine as *MakeTexCodeHighlight* by default.
 To switch back to the *TOhtml* engine, set variable *g:PhHtmlEngine = 'tohtml'*.

 Output of *TOhtml* may differ from that of default highlighting engine: it renders buffers in a very verbose way and may content folds, bold text etc.